andreaspeters/flexpacket/README.md

 - Support for Hostmode TNC's (with TF2.x Firmware)
 - Support for KISS via TFKISS (external Software)
+- Support for the AGW Protocol (Direwolf)
 - Multichannel (only in Hostmode/TFKISS)
 - Addressbook for quick connections and BayCom password
 - 7Plus generator
-- Support for the AGW Protocol
 - 7Plus FileUp/Download (only in Hostmode)
 - Common ANSI color codes (in testing)
 - APRS Map as external Software.
 - Choose Terminal Font
 - Autostore Mails for later reading (Details under How To Use).
+- Multile Message Editor

 ## Planned Features